Cobalt (band)

-Cobalt is an American black metal band from Greeley, Colorado, founded in 2002.
-Cobalt have toured extensively in the US and Europe, including performances at Roadburn Festival in Tilburg, Netherlands and Maryland Deathfest.
+Cobalt was an American black metal band from Greeley, Colorado, founded in 2000.
+Cobalt toured extensively in the US and Europe, including performances at Roadburn Festival in Tilburg, Netherlands and Maryland Deathfest.

 Background

-Cobalt began as a solo project of Phil McSorley, under the name Grimness Enshroud, who released one demo.
-Childhood friend Erik Wunder then joined the band and the name was changed to Cobalt in 2002.
-The name Cobalt was chosen because, in the words of Wunder, "we wanted a name that didn't entail anything.
+Cobalt began as Grimness Enshroud, a solo project of Phil McSorley, who released one demo.
+Erik Wunder joined the band and the name was changed to Cobalt in 2002.
+The name was chosen because they "wanted a name that didn't entail anything.
 Something basic.
 Something elemental.
 The name 'Cobalt' leaves room for any variety of directions".
-Wunder drummed and performed all of the guitars and bass on the studio albums, and performed the drums live.
+Wunder drummed and performed guitars and bass on the studio albums, and played drums live.
 McSorley provided vocals until 2015, when he split with the band due to personal differences.
-McSorley was replaced by Chicago's Charlie Fell, who is the current front man and vocalist for Cobalt.
-Wunder and Fell met during the Jarboe/Nachtmystium European tour in 2010.
+McSorley was replaced with singer Charlie Fell.
+Wunder and Fell met at the Jarboe/Nachtmystium European tour in 2010.
 Fell formerly played bass and vocals in black sludge metal band Lord Mantis.
-Aside from being in Cobalt, Phil McSorley has served tours of duty with the U.S. army in Iraq and South Korea, while Wunder fronted folk band Man's Gin and played in experimental singer Jarboe's band.
+Aside Cobalt, McSorley has served tours of duty with the U.S. army in Iraq and South Korea, while Wunder fronted folk band Man's Gin and played in experimental singer Jarboe's band.

 Wunder died from heart failure on July 31, 2025, at the age of 42.

 Debut and Eater of Birds

-The first album, War Metal, was mostly raw and primitive black metal, with the occasional hint of what Cobalt was to become.
+The first album, War Metal, was raw and primitive black metal with a hint of what Cobalt would become.
 The following album, Eater of Birds, has been cited as "a great step in the bands evolution".
-Aside from being inspired by early 1990s black metal, the album embraced such influences as Neurosis and Swans, with Jarboe (of Swans) making guest appearances on Cobalt's last two albums.
+Aside from early 1990s black metal, the album embraced such influences as Neurosis and Swans, with Jarboe (of Swans) making guest appearances on Cobalt's last two albums.
 Eater of Birds has been described as featuring "70 minute monolith of blasting war metal, massive thrash riffs, drawn-out crescendoes and ritualistic interludes".
 Both albums were out of print for years and commanded high prices on webstores such as eBay, but in April 2013 Eater of Birds was reissued by Profound Lore.

 Gin

-The follow-up to Eater of Birds, Gin, further cemented the duo as one of the very best forward thinking, envelope shredding purveyors of black metal that the US has to offer.
-It was released in 2009 to critical acclaim, being described as "an album that truly, viscerally expanded the possibilities of black metal, both musically and thematically".
-Among other accolades it was voted as the second best album of 2009 by Terrorizer.
-The album was largely inspired by two literary figures, Ernest Hemingway and Hunter Thompson.
-The front cover features a young Hemingway in army uniform, whereas the back cover has a bloated and aged Hemingway brandishing the same shotgun that he took his life with.
+The follow-up to Eater of Birds, Gin, cemented the duo as a forward thinking black metal band.
+It was released in 2009 to critical acclaim, described as "an album that truly, viscerally expanded the possibilities of black metal, both musically and thematically".
+Among other accolades, Terrorizer voted it the second best album of 2009.
+The album was inspired by Ernest Hemingway and Hunter Thompson.
+The front cover features a young Hemingway in army uniform, whereas the back cover has a bloated and aged Hemingway brandishing the shotgun that he took his life with.
 A picture of Thompson shooting his typewriter is in the center of the inlay.